Last Updated on December 17, 2025 by Hannah Stephenson

 And if you’re in Cape Town during August and September, the park’s wildflowers also make for even more incredible content!

 The closest shops are 15 minutes away in Langebaan, so I recommend bringing a coolbox and all of your supplies with you.
-However, there is a big Spar supermarket in town if you’re in a pinch!
+However, you can drive to the big Spar supermarket in town if you’re in a pinch!

-There are entry fees for West Coast National Park, which are as follows:
+There entry fees for West Coast National Park are as follows:

 Regular entry: